 * *Access to external reference set by the Import * and Include element is restricted to the protocols specified by the * {@link javax.xml.XMLConstants#ACCESS_EXTERNAL_SCHEMA} property. * If access is denied during the creation of new Schema due to the restriction * of this property, {@link org.xml.sax.SAXException} will be thrown by the * {@link #newSchema(Source)} or {@link #newSchema(File)} * or {@link #newSchema(URL)} or {@link #newSchema(Source[])} method.

-*name
+*name is null.

 */